department-of-veterans-affairs/vets-website/content/pages/health-care/affordable-care-act.md

 [Learn more about the individual shared responsibility payment from the Internal Revenue Service]( https://www.irs.gov/affordable-care-act/the-individual-shared-responsibility-payment-an-overview).<br>

 #### Does my health coverage through VA meet the ACA’s minimum essential coverage requirement?
-Your health coverage meets the minimum essential coverage requirement if you’re signed up for one of these:
+Your health coverage meets the minimum essential coverage requirement if you’re signed up for one of the programs listed below.

+**To qualify, you must be signed up for one of these programs:**
 - [The VA health care program](/health-care/about-va-health-care/), **or**
 - [The Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA)](/health-care/family-caregiver-health-benefits/CHAMPVA/), **or**
 - [CHAMPVA through the Program of Comprehensive Assistance to Family Caregivers]( /health-care/family-caregiver-health-benefits/comprehensive-assistance-family-caregivers/), **or**